AgrawalRicha/GettingAndCleaningData/Codebook.md

 ##Study design and data processing
 You should create one R script called run_analysis.R that does the following.

-Merges the training and the test sets to create one data set.
+1.Merges the training and the test sets to create one data set.
-Extracts only the measurements on the mean and standard deviation for each measurement.
+2.Extracts only the measurements on the mean and standard deviation for each measurement.
-Uses descriptive activity names to name the activities in the data set Appropriately labels the data set with descriptive variable names.
+3.Uses descriptive activity names to name the activities in the data set 4.Appropriately labels the data set with descriptive variable names.
-From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each     activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each     activity and each subject.

 ###Collection of the raw data
 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-###Notes on the original (raw) data
-Some additional notes (if avaialble, otherwise you can leave this section out).

 ##Creating the tidy datafile